-By understanding your successes, and your pitfalls, you can tweak your strategy and your planning to help grow high-quality leads and ultimately grow revenue.
+By understanding what’s working and what isn’t you can tweak your strategy and your planning to help grow high-quality leads and ultimately grow revenue.

 Knowing your ROI not only means you can optimise your current budget, but it also means you can make quick decisions on where to allocate your budget in the future.

 Return on investment compares the profit created to how much was invested.
 Ideally, you want as high an ROI as possible as this means you’re making more for your money.